-There will be 20 total HOME restricted units, including 19 studio units, and one one-bedroom unit.
+There will be 25 total HOME restricted units, including 21 studio units, two one-bedroom units, and two two-bedroom units.
 The same units may satisfy the affordability requirements from the tax credits and from the HOME funds.
 The more stringent of the funding sources' affordability/rent restrictions will take precedence during the term of their applicability.